neard/neard/README.md

 ## Upgrade

-All instructions to upgrade from a previous release are added in the [CHANGELOG.md](https://github.com/crazy-max/neard/blob/master/CHANGELOG.md).
+All instructions to upgrade from a previous release are added in the [UPGRADE.md](https://github.com/crazy-max/neard/blob/master/UPGRADE.md) file.

 ## Usage